 Many Americans have German ties, and this European culture has influenced several aspects of American life.
-In fact, more than 16 percent of Americans have ancestors from Deutschland who started settlements in California, Texas, Pennsylvania and many states in the Midwest.
-The popular baseball snacks of hot dogs, pretzels and beer came from the German culture, and there are many other German traditions that Americans have adopted as their own.
+In fact, some 46 million Americans have ancestors from Deutschland who started settlements in California, Texas, Pennsylvania and many states in the Midwest.
+Popular baseball snacks: hot dogs, pretzels and beer, came from the German culture, and there are many other German traditions that Americans have adopted as their own.

-Christmas and Easter are the most famous Christian holidays, and many common traditions and rituals came from Germany.
+Christmas and Easter are the most famous Christian holidays, and many common traditions and rituals that are synonymous with these celebrations came from Germany.

-- Christmas Carols: Some of the most popular Christmas carols sung every year have German roots.
-For example, "O Christmas Tree" (otherwise known as "O Tannenbaum") was written in 1799.
+- Christmas carols: Some of the most popular Christmas carols sung every year have German roots.
+For example, "O Christmas Tree" (otherwise known as "O Tannenbaum") dates back about 500 years.

 These Easter traditions also have German roots:

 - Easter comes from a pagan holiday that coincided with the vernal equinox in the spring.
 The original celebration occurred in Germany around March 21 each year, and it was to honor Ostara, the pagan goddess of spring, or Eostre.
 That's where "Easter" got its name.

 - The Easter bunny also has pagan roots.
 According to German legend, Ostara saved a frozen bird by turning it into a rabbit.
 This special rabbit could lay eggs, because it once was a bird, hence the Easter bunny.
 This popular Easter animal symbol is first mentioned in 16th-century German writings, and candy bunnies and eggs were first introduced in the 1800s.

 Similar to an American Halloween, All Saints Day on November 1st is when Germans go to visit their loved ones.
 The giving of striezel to godchildren is also customary.